 Roxanne: You’re a board member for quite a few tech organizations.
 Can you walk me through what that entails for you?
 What’s your involvement – anything further than board meetings?

 Daniel: As a full board member, I fortunately only serve on two at this point.
 But, plenty of advisory boards.
-The idea, for me, is to make sure that there’s connective tissue throughout the technology community – and that doesn’t necessarily just mean large corporations, which are members of our organization.
+The idea, for me, is to make sure that there’s connective tissue throughout the technology community.
+That doesn’t necessarily just mean large corporations, which are members of our organization.
 It should mean the academic institutions, which are producing the students.
 It should mean better engagement programs, workforce engagement programs, relocation programs.
 All of these things are part and parcel to a large thriving technology community.

 There’s plenty of opportunity here.
 There are plenty of CIOs that started as interns in this market.
-So that’s really kind of the connective tissue I try to bring other than showing up for the board meetings.
+So that’s the connective tissue I try to bring, other than showing up for the board meetings.

-Matt: Excellent.
-One of the companies that you’re involved with on the advisory level is just down the street from us.
+Matt: One of the companies that you’re involved is down the street from us.
 How did you get involved with Lions Eye?

-Daniel: Yes, so that’s both an interesting and probably very boring story.
-I was working at the College of Business at USF Tampa, and a colleague and myself decided that we really wanted to bring business content into the School of Medicine, which was received with mixed reviews.
-However, the College of Nursing really embraced it – one instructor, in particular – and we co-taught some business classes inside the College of Nursing.
-I was able to meet her husband, who was the Chair of the Lions Eye Institute at the time.
+Daniel: Yes, so that’s both an interesting and probably very boring story [laughter].
+I worked at the College of Business at USF Tampa, and a colleague and myself decided that we really wanted to bring business content into the School of Medicine.
+Which, to be honest, our idea had mixed reviews.
+However, the College of Nursing really embraced it – one instructor, in particular – and we co-taught some business classes together.
+I met her husband, who sat as the Chair of the Lions Eye Institute at the time.

-We discussed what was happening at Lions Eye and what they were intending to do over the next few years, and I was just really struck, like “oh my god, this is here?!
+We discussed Lions Eye and what they intended to do over the next few years.
+It shocked me, like, “Oh my god, this is here?!
 It’s incredible!
-What you’re looking to do is going to create something that doesn’t exist anywhere else on the globe.
+What you’re looking to do will create something that doesn’t exist anywhere else on the globe.
 Yeah, I want to be a part of that!”

-We’ve had a tremendous amount of top line revenue growth, so bringing in some acquisitions, which have been press released recently, being able to grow Ybor city as the mecca for this kind of tissue movement, tissue research, and tissue placement.
-All of these things are just really great points of pride for Tampa.
+We’ve had a tremendous amount of top line revenue growth.
+So, bringing in some acquisitions, which we press released recently, being able to grow Ybor city as the mecca for this kind of tissue movement, tissue research, and tissue placement.
+All of these things are really great points of pride for Tampa.
 And it’s like you said, it’s in Ybor city, which is kind of crazy.

 Matt: Yeah, we’re big fans of Ybor.
-I was really happy when we decided to move here.
-I had worked at a startup literally a block away from where we are now, and I had missed walking down 7th, with all the food options, and everything there is to do after work.
+Prior to FST, I had worked at a startup literally a block away from where we are now.
+I had missed walking down 7th, with all the food options, and everything there is to do after work.
 It’s great.